Deltares/ra2ce/docs/network_module/network_module.rst

 Network Module
 ==============

-The network module is separate module created within `ra2ce` to help set up a RA2CE model.
+The network module is a separate module created within `RA2CE` to help set up a RA2CE model.
 It helps to easily, reproducibly and consistently build models from global to local datasets.
+The network module's goal is to create an infrastructure network to be used in further analyses.
+There are two possibilities to create a network: 1) downloading a network from OpenStreetMap with RA2CE and 2) creating a network from vector data.
+Within the network module, it is additionally possible to determine the network's exposure to a user-specified hazard using the 'hazard overlay' functionality.

 Network from OpenStreetMap
 ----------------------------